 - After an event likely to have caused damage to the chimney, such as a chimney fire or other sudden occurrence event

-A Level II inspection includes all of the requirements of a Level I inspection as well as the following
+A level II inspection includes all of the requirements of a level I inspection as well as:

 - Inspection of accessible areas of attics, basements, and crawlspaces

 - Accessible areas of the chimney exterior and interior